bardasoft/ConControls/docs/001 Intro.md

 # ConControls - Manual

-René Vogt, Dresden 2020/04/11
+René Vogt, Dresden 2020/04/13

 ---

 ## 1. Introduction

 This manual has still to be written.
-And the [API documentation](ConControls%20API%20documentation.chm) also is not completed.
+The API documentation is availalbe as a [Sandcastle](https://github.com/EWSoftware/SHFB) compiled html help file: [ConControls API documentation.chm](ConControls%20API%20documentation.chm).